vinayakkashyap/toidiu.github.io/_posts/2016-10-31-polymorphism-in-scala.md

 printTexture(taco)(WetTacoTexture) //prints: soggy
 ```

+### Extra:

-**Extra** As an extra bit let's look at another way we can write our ad-hoc polymorphism function.
+As an extra bit let's look at another way we can write our ad-hoc polymorphism function.
 The Scala compiler provides syntactical sugar so that we can re-write the function as follows.
 So don't get confused when you see either representation.

 ```scala
 //def printTexture[T](t: T)(implicit o: Texture[T]): Unit = {